prathibha-n/portfolio-pm/prd-voice-ai-captain/README.md

 ---

 ## What this is

-A PM case study built to demonstrate three skills in combination:

-- **AI product ownership** — scoping a voice AI system from ASR architecture to dialogue design to offline fallback
-- **Frontline worker empathy** — personas and user stories grounded in ride-along observation, not assumptions
-- **Rigorous research practice** — every quantitative claim is tagged by source type, with the basis and validation method described inline
+A speculative PRD for a voice AI assistant for last-mile delivery drivers on two-wheelers.
+The core problem: delivery driver apps were designed for someone sitting still.
+Drivers use them one-handed, in traffic, under time pressure, often in a second language.
+This explores what a voice-first interface for that context would look like — from the AI architecture to the driver dialogue to the launch plan.

 The product is intentionally generic — no platform, company, or AI system is named.
-It is designed to port across any last-mile delivery ecosystem (quick commerce, logistics, ride-hailing, gig delivery).
+It is written to apply across any last-mile delivery ecosystem (quick commerce, logistics, ride-hailing, gig delivery).

 ---